ElementsProject/elementsproject.org/source/elements/confidential-transactions/index.md

 protection, thieves and scammers can focus their efforts on known high-value targets, competitors can learn business details, and negotiating positions can be undermined.

+Watch Blockstream CTO <a href="https://www.youtube.com/watch?v=LHPYNZ8i1cU">Gregory Maxwell explaining Confidential Transactions at Coinbase</a>:

+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/LHPYNZ8i1cU" frameborder="0" allowfullscreen></iframe></center>

+Read on to see how Confidential Transactions can be used, or <a href="http://0.0.0.0:4000/elements/confidential-transactions/investigation.html">jump straight to the math</a>.

 <div class="ui message">
   <h4 class="header">Did you know?</h4>